becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

  - Joint 5 - Wrist 2
  - Joint 6 - Wrist 3

-This is similar to how joints are named in an Universal Robots Cobot, such as UR3, UR5, UR10.
 We will use this naming system because it makes the robot resemble a human arm.

 For each joint ne need to have a coordinate system.